CURRENT LAB MEMBERS

 Kuan Rong Chan is a Principal Research Scientist in the Programme in Emerging Infectious Diseases at Duke-NUS Medical School.
 He obtained his PhD from the NUS Graduate School for Integrative Sciences and Engineering and did his postdoctoral training in Duke-NUS Medical School.
 He is interested in using various bioinformatic tools to interrogate host responses to viruses and vaccines.

-Fun fact: Kuan Rong likes playing Riichi Mahjong during his free time.
+Fun fact: Kuan Rong likes playing badminton and Riichi Mahjong during his free time.

 Justin Ooi, PhD